 Kentucky Science Center

-For a fun, family-friendly outing in Louisville, plan a day at the Kentucky Science Center.
+For a fun, family-friendly outing, plan a day at the Kentucky Science Center.
 This popular science museum covers topics ranging from space exploration to introductory robotics—and everything in between.

-The Kentucky Science Center is also one of the top places to go in Louisville for a kid-friendly cinema experience.
+The Kentucky Science Center is also a fantastic spot for a kid-friendly cinema experience.
 Even if you’re not visiting the actual museum, you can check out the theater for screenings of science documentaries and popular Hollywood flicks.

 For outdoor enthusiasts, Cherokee Park is one of the top Louisville attractions and a must-visit if you’re looking to unwind from the city street.
 The main attraction of the park is a two-mile hike through pastures, forests, and hills.
 Cherokee Park also has plenty of outdoor activity options, too, with playgrounds, splash pads, basketball courts, and more.

-During your vacation in Louisville, a visit to Churchill Downs is non-negotiable.
+During your Louisville vacation, a visit to Churchill Downs is non-negotiable.
 If the dates line up and you’re able to score tickets to the iconic Kentucky Derby, then you’ve hit the jackpot!
 Otherwise, there’s still plenty to do at the Downs on any day.

 Participate in some fanfare by going to the races.
 Put on your best hat and take in a thoroughbred race from the stands or from the comfort of a dining table at one of five restaurants on-site with views of the track.